PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 ### Profiles

-Wireshark also supports Profiles for different investiggation cases.
-You can create and mangage these using the **Edit --> Configuration Profiles** menu or the **lower right bottom of the status bar --> Profile** section.
+Wireshark also supports Profiles for different investigation cases.
+You can create and manage these using the **Edit --> Configuration Profiles** menu or the **lower right bottom of the status bar --> Profile** section.

 ![Image](images/wireshark-advanced_profiles.png)